AuDigitalHealth/lingo/docs/design/testing-and-scanning.md

 be fixed before the build can be successful.
 If necessary the vulnerability can be ignored if no fix is yet available, but this should be done with caution.

+You should run trivy locally before opening a pull request, to do this follow the instructions [here](https://github.com/aquasecurity/trivy?tab=readme-ov-file#quick-start)

 ### SonarCloud

 SonarCloud is used to scan the codebase for code quality issues, it is run on each pull request and